-Subject to certain exemptions, you have a right to be told whether Constabulary Point holds any information about you (your 'personal data') and a right to be provided with a copy of that personal data within a 40 day period.
+Subject to certain exemptions, you have a right to be told whether holds any information about you (your 'personal data') and a right to be provided with a copy of that personal data within a 40 day period.

-If you wish to exercise those rights please complete this form carefully and follow the instructions regarding the \pounds 10 fee, proof of identity, and ways to return the form to constabulate Police.
+If you wish to exercise those rights please complete this form carefully and follow the instructions regarding the £10 fee, proof of identity, and ways to return the form to constant the form the form to constant the form the fo

-The Data Protection Act means that in certain circumstances Constant lary Fulse may decide not to provide you with some personal data.
+The Data Protection Act means that in certain circumstances constant any Police may decide not to provide you with some personal data.
 For example, we will not provide personal data if we feel releasing it to you would be likely to prejudice policing purposes, and we may not provide you with information that identifies other individuals.